bcgov/digital-trust-toolkit/credentials/credential-tsm-summary-report.md

 * The **MAC Board of Directors** sets the overall objective and recommends changes.
 In practice, the MAC Board will only consider a decision if the Community of Interest Advisory Panel (COI Panel) is comfortable with the direction proposed.

 * The **Community of Interest Advisory Panel (COI Panel)** is an independent advisory body comprised of individuals from Indigenous groups, mining communities, non-governmental organizations, and organized labour, among others.
-Industry representatives participate in the panel on an exofficio basis.
+Industry representatives participate in the panel on an ex officio basis.

 *Reference* [**TSM 101: A Primer**](https://mining.ca/wp-content/uploads/dlm_uploads/2023/01/SPARK-MAC-TSM-PRIMER-2022-ENG.pdf)
 ![TSMGovernanceTriangle](https://user-images.githubusercontent.com/122049466/215233717-be0da646-ddb5-431d-9cad-579f778475d2.PNG)